BEVERLEY DAVID THORNE (1924-)

 1955 - 8410 Betty Lane, El Cerrito CA. Sold to Eugene and Helen Lawlor.
 Sold in 2010 to Rajesh Behl and Gayatri Chugh.

 1957 - 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and it remained open to the paying public for months as a tourist attraction with proceeds going to charity.
-Current owner Augustus Moore, Jr.
+Sold to Augustus Moore, Jr.

 1957 - The Rock Logan House, Oakland CA.

 1959 - The Robert K. and Dorothy Adamson House, 1545 Campus Drive, Berkeley CA. Commissioned 1957.
 Sold for the first time in 2014.
 Will be remodeled.

 1959 - The Bartlett House, Huntington Lake CA. About 65 miles from Fresno CA. Won a 1959 American Iron and Steel Institute Award.